brand icon May1

 Runners need 7-9 hours per night.
 More and more research is showing that sleep is the MOST important recovery tool out there.
 And make sure your easy days are TRULY easy.
 Keeping an eye on your heart rate is a good way to do this.
 Aim for 65-70% of your max heart rate.
 You can also run with a slower friend and talk the whole time to keep your slow runs slow.
 Conversational pace is a good gauge for an easy run.

 I used to not think much about what I ate before and after a run.
 I always had something, but I wasn’t very intentional about it.
-While I try not to obsess over food, I am very intentional with my diet to fuel my running goals — particularly right before and after a run.
-In order to run your best, you MUST be properly fueled.
-And carbs should be a large portion of your diet.
-Read this post for more details on the importance of carbs and how the amount you eat should change as your training increases in volume and/or intensity.
+While I try not to obsess over food, I am very intentional with my diet to fuel my running goals — particularly with what I eat before a run and what I eat after a run.

 When I’m training for a big goal, I don’t drink alcohol.